-Ms. Doniz was appointed as the Chief Information Officer, Senior Vice-President, Information Technology & Data Analytics for Boeing Company on May 11, 2020.
-Previously she was the Group Chief Information Officer for Qantas Airways Limited from February 2017 to May 2020.
+Ms. Doniz was appointed Chief Information and Data Officer of The Walt Disney Company on February 10, 2025.
+Previously, she was the Chief Information Officer, Senior Vice-President, Information Technology & Data Analytics at Boeing Company from May 2020 to January 2025.
+Prior to this, Ms. Doniz was the Group Chief Information Officer for Qantas Airways Limited from February 2017 to May 2020.
 Prior to that, she was the Chief Expert, Office of the Global CEO for SAP SE, a position she held from January 2016 to January 2017.
-She previously served as Global Product, Digital Strategy and Chief Information Officer for Aimia from July 2011 to January 2015.
-She was the Director of Global Business Services for Procter & Gamble from 2009 to 2011 and served in a number of other senior positions at Procter & Gamble from 1994 to 2009.
-Ms. Doniz is currently a director of goeasy Ltd. and Yum! and serves as an Advisory Board member to the Centre for Digital Transformation, Paul Merage School of Business, UC Irvine.
+She also held senior roles at Aimia from 2011 to 2015 and Procter Gamble from 1994 to 2009.
+Ms. Doniz is currently a director of Yum! and serves as an Advisory Board member to the Centre for Digital Transformation, Paul Merage School of Business, UC Irvine.
 She previously served on the Board of Women's College Hospital Foundation, Trustee of the Ontario Science Centre and Chair of the Development Committee, was a member of the Royal Bank Advisory Council and was a director of the CIO Association of Canada.
-Ms. Doniz has been an Audit and Risk Committee member of Liquor Stores NA and goeasy Ltd., as well as chairing several Technology Investment Committees of not-for-profit organizations and for profit such as Procter & Gamble Canada, Global P&G Digital Value Chain and Qantas Group.
+Ms. Doniz has been an Audit and Risk Committee member of Liquor Stores NA, as well as chairing several Technology Investment Committees of not-for-profit organizations and for profit such as Procter & Gamble Canada, Global P&G Digital Value Chain and Qantas Group.
+Ms. Doniz was also a Director of goeasy Ltd. and was a member of the Audit and Risk Committee from May 2016 to June 2024.
 In 2011, Ms. Doniz was named by Women's Executive Network as one of Canada's most powerful women.
 In 2020, Ms. Doniz became the first woman to be awarded the University of Toronto Engineering Alumni Medal of Honour.

-Ms. Hodgson is Dean of Ivey Business School, a position held since May 6, 2019.
+Ms. Hodgson retired as the Dean of Ivey Business School on June 30, 2024, a position held since May 6, 2019.
 Ms. Hodgson retired in 2017 as the Global Leader for Cognitive, AI, Watson and Advanced Analytics, at IBM Global Business Services.
 Prior to this role, Ms. Hodgson served as the General Manager of Global Business Services, IBM Canada, a position she held from May 2014 to January 2017.
 Between 2010 and 2014, she led several IBM businesses including Consulting Services Leader for IBM's Growth Markets Unit in Shanghai, and IBM's NA Business Analytics and Optimization practice Leader out of Philadelphia.
 Prior to that, Ms. Hodgson held the role of Global Relationship Partner for several of IBM's strategic accounts.
 She has over two decades of experience in leading large scale/global business transformation programs for Fortune 100 clients and delivering the benefits associated with these programs.
-Ms. Hodgson is on the Board of Directors, Human Resource and Health and Safety Committee and Audit Committee of Toromont Industries Ltd., a position held since May 2019.
-She is also the Chief Executive Officer of the Ivey Business School Foundation.
-Ms. Hodgson has an undergraduate degree in Commerce from the University of Manitoba and an MBA from the Wharton School of Business, University of Pennsylvania.
+Ms. Hodgson is a Director, member of the Audit Committee, and Human Resources and Health and Safety Committee Chair of Toromont Industries Ltd. She has an undergraduate degree in Commerce from the University of Manitoba and an MBA from the Wharton School of Business, University of Pennsylvania.